 Two Glencore companies managed to exterminate all profit and all tax on $22 billion in income.
 How do you not pay tax with almost $2 billion a month coming in the door?

-Yet again, nothing from sugar giant Wilmar or JP Morgan, not a penny from American Express for nine years, yet the government has nonchalantly tossed taxpayer money at an advertising campaign this year this year to claim that multinational tax avoidance is a thing of the past, beaten, fixed.
+Yet again, nothing from sugar giant Wilmar or JP Morgan, not a penny from American Express for nine years, yet the government has nonchalantly tossed taxpayer money at an advertising campaign this year to claim that multinational tax avoidance is a thing of the past, beaten, fixed.

 Thanks to the Senate Inquiry into Corporate Tax Avoidance of 2015 and subsequent transparency reforms, we now have three years of Tax Office tax data on Australia’s largest companies.
 Once again, about a third of the biggest companies in the land pay no tax.
 Three years of data provides a reasonable picture.
 Trends have emerged.